SMC-Developments/docs/action-types/toast.md

 #### Arguments
 - **icon** — The material shown in the toast.
 - **frame** — The toast frame style (`TASK`, `GOAL`, `CHALLENGE`).
 - **message** — The text shown in the toast.
 Supports color codes and placeholders.
-Use `\` to split the text into two lines.
+Use `\n` to split the text into two lines.

 ## Options